This country-specific Q&A provides an overview of the legal framework and key issues surrounding arbitration law in the Chile.

 How are the costs of arbitration proceedings estimated and allocated?

-Under Article 37(1) of the Rules of International Commercial Arbitration of the Santiago Arbitration and Mediation Center (CAM Santiago) the costs of arbitration proceedings shall be allocated to the losing party as a general rule, unless the arbitral tribunal deems necessary to prorate them between the parties given the specific circumstances of the case.
+Under Article 37(1) of the Rules of International Commercial Arbitration of CAM Santiago the costs of arbitration proceedings shall be allocated to the losing party as a general rule, unless the arbitral tribunal deems necessary to prorate them between the parties given the specific circumstances of the case.
 The arbitral tribunal shall determine the costs and expenses of the arbitration in its final award (Article 36(2)).

 Under CAM Santiago Rules of International Commercial Arbitration, costs may include the fees of the arbitral tribunal, traveling expenses incurred by the arbitral tribunal, fees and expenses of the expert appointed by the tribunal, fees and expenses of the witnesses approved by the arbitral tribunal, expenses that were reasonable incurred by the winning party and claimed in the arbitration procedure and finally the fees for CAM Santiago’s administrative services.

-The International Commercial Arbitration Law No 19.971 does not contain specific regulation on this matter.
+The ICAL does not contain specific regulation on this matter.

 Can pre- and post-award interest be included on the principal claim and costs incurred?

-The Rules of International Commercial Arbitration of the Santiago Arbitration and Mediation Center contain only one provision regarding interests, according to which “the arbitration award may order the payment of simple or compound interest, including interest prior or subsequent to the award”.
+The Rules of International Commercial Arbitration of the CAM Santiago contain only one provision regarding interests, according to which “the arbitration award may order the payment of simple or compound interest, including interest prior or subsequent to the award”.
 Parties shall make such payment after the parties have fulfilled the arbitral award (Article 33(7)).

-Articles 35 and 36 of the International Commercial Arbitration Law No 19.971 (ICAL) provide for the recognition and enforcement of international awards regulation.
-Under Article 35 of ICAL an arbitral award shall be considered as binding, irrespective of the country in which such award was issued.
+Articles 35 and 36 of the ICAL provide for the recognition and enforcement of international awards regulation.
+Under Article 35 of the ICAL an arbitral award shall be considered as binding, irrespective of the country in which such award was issued.

 The opinions regarding the recognition and enforcement of international awards in Chile are divided.
-Some jurists consider that a foreign international arbitral award may only be enforced in Chile prior the filing of an exequatur request before the Supreme Court, as stated in Article 247 of the Code of Civil Procedure (CCP).
+Some jurists consider that a foreign international arbitral award may only be enforced in Chile prior the filing of an exequatur request before the Supreme Court, as stated in Article 247 of the CCP.
 This may be considered as the most conservative approach.
 Nevertheless, there is no uniform jurisprudence on this issue.

 The Supreme Court shall notify the exequatur request to the party against whom the enforcement is being presented, which will have 15 to 18 days to present its observations (Article 248 in relation to Articles 258 and 259 of the CCP).
 Whether the requested party responds or not, the Supreme Court shall decide if the exequatur is granted, prior hearing of the Fiscal Judicial.
 If the Supreme Court deems it necessary in order to make its ruling, an 8 days evidentiary stage may take place.